 The truth is much more complicated.
 It’s true that affiliate programs can be sources of phantom revenue and off-brand promotion.
 But managed properly, they can also make up 5-15 percent of online revenue and have an ROI among the highest of any online channel.
 CMOs are realizing that affiliate marketing can be an important part of their arsenal and are integrating the channel into their overall marketing strategies.

 This series is designed as an introduction to affiliate marketing, outlining what it is and general best practices for getting the most out of your program.
-For specific information about what type of affiliate program is best for your company, please feel free to contact us.
+For an ever deeper view into the affiliate marketing model, download our Ultimate Guide to the Affiliate Marketing Model.

 What Is Affiliate Marketing?